 Other long-term post-baby body changes: Your hips may be forever slightly widened too, after having expanded for childbirth, and your nipples may be darker and bigger as well.

-How can I realign my hips after pregnancy?
+How can I reduce my hips after pregnancy?

-How long does it take for a woman’s body to go back to normal after pregnancy?
+How long does it take for your hips to go back to normal after childbirth?

 Do boobs stay bigger after pregnancy?

 “When you’re pregnant, the glandular elements of the breast get considerably larger, so you see an increase in one or two cup sizes,” explained Dr. Kolker.
 “Postpartum, the breast gland goes back down to the original size or ends up being a little less.